 Myth 9: Tick-borne diseases are rare and not a significant concern

-Contrary to this myth, tick-borne diseases are not rare in Estonia and can pose a significant concern for human health.
-According to the Estonian Health Board, there has been an increase in the number of reported cases of Lyme disease and tick-borne encephalitis in recent years.
+Contrary to this myth, tick-borne diseases are not rare in Finland and can pose a significant concern for human health.
+There has been an increase in the number of reported cases of Lyme disease and tick-borne encephalitis in recent years.

 A good time to start vaccinating is now!

-At Salu, our doctors are available 7 days a week to provide expert guidance, advice, and medical assistance, ensuring that you have access to professional help whenever you need it.
+At Salu, our doctors are available seven days a week to provide expert guidance, advice, and medical assistance, ensuring you can access professional help whenever needed.
 Don’t let myths about ticks put you at risk.
-Take proactive steps to stay informed, prepared, and protected against tick-borne diseases, and enjoy the outdoors in Estonia with peace of mind.
+Take proactive steps to stay informed, prepared, and protected against tick-borne diseases, and enjoy the outdoors in Finland with peace of mind.